bytewvr/blog/_posts/2022-09-10-Ftrace_terminal.md

   pid_t                      pid;                  /*  1512     4 */
   ...
 ```
-We see that the member pid is stored with an offset of 1512 bytes and consists itself of 4 bytes.
+We see that the member PID is stored with an offset of 1512 bytes and consists itself of 4 bytes.
 This allows to set up a kprobe and obtain a trace
 ```
 PROMPT> echo 'p:wake_up_probe try_to_wake_up pid=+1512(%di):s32' > /sys/kernel/tracing/kprobe_events
 PROMPT> trace-cmd -e wake_up_probe ./hello_kernel